The root functor: Introduction and main results

 \subsection{Acknowledgements}

-I thank Gijs Heuts for suggesting this problem and for many valuable discussions in Utrecht.
-I am also grateful to Denis-Charles Cisinski and Ieke Moerdijk for illuminating conversations, to Miguel Barata and Victor Carmona Sánchez for several fruitful exchanges.
-I would like to thank my advisor, Eric Hoffbeck, for his constant support and interest in my projects, and for carefully reading my drafts. \\

-This project has been possible partly thanks to the EOLE grant of French-Dutch Network (RFN).
-My PhD is funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 945332.
+I thank Gijs Heuts for suggesting this problem and for many valuable discussions, and Miguel Barata, Victor Carmona, Denis-Charles Cisinski and Ieke Moerdijk for several fruitful exchanges.
+I am grateful to my PhD advisor Eric Hoffbeck for his constant support and for carefully reading my drafts.
+This project was realized during my PhD at Paris~13 and a visit to Utrecht, funded by the EOLE grant of the French-Dutch Network (RFN) and the Marie Skłodowska-Curie grant No~945332 (EU Horizon 2020).